ServerContainers/samba/README.md

 # samba

+this `master` branch or docker image with tag `latest` uses samba as package as provided by `debian:stretch`.

-samba - freshly complied from official stable releases on debian:stretch
+If you want a specific version you can use a tagged version.
+This tagged version contains a freshly complied samba from official stable releases on debian:stretch.

-# Source Code
-Check the following link for a new version: https://download.samba.org/pub/samba/stable/
+The Source Code is obtained from the following location: https://download.samba.org/pub/samba/stable/

+Other then that the container features are kept the same.

 ## Environment variables and defaults